 '''

-project1-6.0/ project2-6.0/ project3-6.0/ project4-6.0/
+project1-7.0/ project2-7.0/ project3-7.0/ project4-7.0/

 '''

-If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project4-6.0/ directory from the course's website to your local machine.
-Or, of course, can you transfer the directory itself via SFTP to your local machine.
-Be sure, of course, to download and install the requisite versions of J2SE SDK, Ant, Axis, FOP, Tomcat, Xalan-J, and Xerces-J, as well as Sun's JavaBeans Activation Framework (JAF) 1.0.2 and JIMI.
-Finally, be sure to examine cscie259.cshrc in ~cscie259/pub/etc/ on nice.fas.harvard.edu, so that you know how to configure your machine. ^{7,8}
+If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project3-7.0/ directory from the course's website to your local machine.
+Or, of course, you can transfer the directory itself via SFTP to your local machine.
+Refer to this document's Appendix for further directions.